thekayd/NewsNest/README.md

 - User Profile: Displays information such as name, email, and profile image which can easily be changed or updated to users wants.
 - Dark Mode: Users can switch between Light Mode and Dark Mode based on their preference.
 - Terms and Conditions: Easily accessible in the settings for user reference.
+- Language Preference: Users can switch between their preferred language for better user engagement.

 ### 3. Chat Messaging Feature
 NewsNest features a real-time chat messaging system that enables logged-in users to communicate with others.
 The chat feature is designed to allow users to: